Boku revenues up 3% to $63.8 million

 Boku Inc.

-Boku AGM to be held on Wednesday 28 June 2023
+Boku AGM will be held on Wednesday 22 May 2024

-Boku Inc (LON:BOKU), a leading provider of global mobile payment solutions, has announced that it has posted its notice of Annual General Meeting to stockholders.
-Copies of the notice of AGM and proxy form are available to view on
+Boku Inc, a leading provider of global mobile payment solutions, has announced that it has posted its notice of Annual General Meeting to stockholders.
+Copies of the notice of AGM and proxy form are available to

 Boku Inc.